flamapy/flamapy_docs/analysis/python_facade.md

 # Easy to use python facade

 Using Python as a scripting language can be highly convenient for developing scripts and integrating our analysis into other processes.
-However, learning a framework as complex as Flamapy can initially seem overwhelming.
-To alleviate this, Flamapy provides a straightforward method for executing the most common operations in Python.
+However, learning a framework as complex as {% include flamapy.html %} can initially seem overwhelming.
+To alleviate this, {% include flamapy.html %} provides a straightforward method for executing the most common operations in Python.

-After installing flamapy we can use the tool as easy as
+After installing {% include flamapy.html %} we can use the tool as easy as
 ```python
 from flamapy.interfaces.python.flama_feature_model import FLAMAFeatureModel
 # Load the feature model